Skip Ribbon Commands

 What does the SAC do for the students of New Jersey?

-The SAC can be a strong vehicle for New Jersey students to help shape State student financial aid policy.
-Direct input from the individuals who benefit most from our higher education programs, products and services—the students of New Jersey—is fundamental to making sound public policy decisions.
-Members of the SAC interact regularly with a variety of constituencies, including fellow students throughout the State, campus officials, board members, and HESAA staff.
-New Jersey is unique in reserving this special opportunity under law for students to share their views with key decision-makers in an official government capacity.
-Students on the SAC not only play a significant advisory role, but they also have two representative voting seats on the HESAA Board.
-In its deliberations, the SAC strives to represent the collective voice and best interests of all students in the State.
+The SAC provides New Jersey undergraduates the opportunity to assist in shaping New Jersey student financial aid policy.
+Direct input from those who benefit most from higher education programs, products, and services—New Jersey students—is fundamental to making informed public policy decisions.
+SAC members engage regularly with fellow students throughout the State, campus officials, HESAA Board members, and HESAA staff.
+SAC members also hold two representative voting seats on the HESAA Board.
+The SAC works to represent the collective voice and best interests of all students in the State.

 Becoming a member of the SAC